LeonardoJaques/knife/README.md

 -- Pratics - every day!!!

     - Code Katas: The second idea is similar is a Kata.
-Japanese for form or pattern, Kata are exercises where the novice   repeatedly tries to emulate a master.
+Japanese for form or pattern, Kata are exercises where the novice   repeatedly tries to emulate a master. - link https://github.com/gamontal/awesome-katas

     - Code Dojos:  A Coding Dojo is a meeting where a bunch of coders get together to work on a programming challenge.
 They are there have fun and to engage in DeliberatePractice in order to improve their skills.